UCSBCarpentry/2025-10-28-python-ecology-lesson/episodes/n002-visualizing-matplotlib.md

 4     NaN  Dipodomys  merriami  Rodent  Long-term Krat Exclosure
 ```

-The `.tail()` methods will give us instead the last five rows of the data.
+The `.tail()` method will give us instead the last five rows of the data.
 If we want to override this default and instead display the last two rows, we can use the `n` argument.
 An **argument** is an input that a function or method takes to modify how it operates, and you set arguments using the `=` sign.